Zines: Bad Seed 1-3

 Linna isn’t a fan of Badlands, which she believes romanticised the pretty abject behaviour of Starkweather + Fugate.
 With Bad Seed she provides an unblinking insight into the symbiosis at the heart of JD: serious derangement and sensationalised reportage.

-I couldn’t find an online version of the gang classic Chico’s Girl by The Girls – as recommended in Bad Seed 2 – but here’s Susan Barrett’s which sounds pretty fine to me:
+Here is the gang classic Chico’s Girl by The Girls – as recommended in Bad Seed 2: